Visualization Generation with Large Language Models: An Evaluation: Prompts Design

 \section{Prompts Design}

-In this section, we first summarize the prompt strategies and analyze whether a strategy is suitable for the NL2VIS task.
-Then, we introduce the evaluated prompts and the iterative process of these prompts.
+In this section, we first \revise{review} the prompt strategies and \revise{introduce the strategies we adopt in our NL2VIS evaluation}.
+Then, we introduce the \revise{constructed} prompts and \revise{the process that we apply different strategies to the NL2VIS task}.